ahmadajmi/multilingualwithangular/multilingualwithangular.md

 .media-image { padding-left: 1rem; }
 ```

-We may do something like this, but this is not a good practice and is time consuming in addition for code repetition and writhing code to override the original code.
+We may do something like this, but this is not a good practice and is time consuming in addition for more code repetition writhing code to override the original code.

 ```css
 [lang='ar'] .media-image {